Stock Screener: Key Features and How to's

 • PE Ratio (Price to Earnings Ratio)

-• PEG Ratio (Price to Earnings-to-Growth Ratio)
+• PEG Ratio (Price to Earnings-to-growth Ratio)

-• PB Ratio (Price to Book Value Ratio)
+• PB Ratio (Price to Book Ratio)

-• 1 Year Earnings Growth Estimate
+• 1 Year Earnings Growth (Forecast Earnings growth in 1 year) |

-• 3 Year ROE Estimate
+• 3 Year ROE Estimate (Return on Equity)

-• Past 1 Year Earnings Growth
+• 1 Year Earnings Growth (Last 1 Year Earnings Growth)

 • ROE Ratio (Return on Equity)